 The barbell bench press can be used for hypertrophy, but generally speaking, lifters and athletes will opt for this exercise to improve their overall pressing strength and increase their bench press max.

-Since you can load the barbell bench press heavier and there’s less of a stability component with it you’ll usually see lifters opt for this exercise to train top-end strength and that’s why you’ll see more triples, doubles, and singles with this exercise.
+Since you can load the barbell bench press heavier and there’s less of a stability component with it, lifters usually opt for this exercise to train top-end strength, which is why you’ll see more triples, doubles, and singles with it.

 Difference 3: Skill Requirements

-Generally speaking, the barbell bench press requires more skill to perform than the dumbbell bench press.
+Generally speaking, the barbell bench press requires more skill than the dumbbell bench press.
 In terms of application, the barbell bench press has more components to account for and think about.

 This is why you’ll see lifters do technique and skill-focused sessions with this exercise and not with the dumbbell bench press.
 To be really great at the barbell bench press, you need to practice and constantly fine-tune your form and mechanics.